Take The Trump Challenge: Can You Guess Who Will Go Next?

-Storm clouds are gathering over the Trump White House as special counsel Robert Mueller expands his investigation and past allegations of extramarital affairs continue to dog the president, but recent departures have sparked interest in what direction the president will take and who is next on the chopping block.
+Storm clouds are gathering over the Trump White House as special counsel Robert Mueller expands his investigation, and past allegations of extramarital affairs continue to dog the president.
+But recent departures have sparked interest in what direction the president will take and who is next on the chopping block.

 Even as reports of chaos continue to emerge, anxious whispers of fear and concern swirl around those employed by the president over who could be the next one to hear the dreaded words, “YOU’RE FIRED,” according to White House insiders.